maskarade/Android-Orma/README.md

 * Fast as hand-written code
 * POJO models
-  * That is, model classes must have no restriction
+  * That is, model classes have no restriction
   * Might implement `Parcelable` and/or extend any classes
   * They should be passed to another thread
-* A Database handle must be an object instance
+* A database handle must be an object instance
   * Not a singleton nor static-method based class
-* Semi-automatic migration
+* Easy migration
   * For what can be detected logically
   * i.e. simple `add column` and `drop column`
   * There is a wheel in Perl: [SQL::Translator::Diff](https://metacpan.org/pod/SQL::Translator::Diff)